 Our firm makes the expungement process easy.
 We’ll give you honest answers about your eligibility, what to expect, and any other concerns that pop up during the process.
 Even if it turns out that expunction isn’t an option, we can also help you explore whether having your criminal record sealed is a possibility.

 If you need to get the record of an arrest, juvenile misdemeanor, or Class C misdemeanor expunged from your record, we can help.
-The Law Offices of Jeff C. Kennedy has extensive experience handling expunction requests, and we can help you get the best possible result for your case.
+The criminal defense attorneys at the Law Offices of Jeff C. Kennedy have extensive experience handling expunction requests, and we can help you get the best possible result for your case.